bbauska/Coursera-Bootstrap/readme.md

 <h4>Bootstrap JavaScript Components: Objectives and Outcomes</h4>

-In this module, we will be learning about Bootstrap\'s JavaScript components.
+In this module, we will be learning about Bootstrap&apos;s JavaScript components.

 These components have two parts, the CSS classes, and the JavaScript